Skin in the game

 Nods all around.
 In fact, the contractor had already built us a similar module, so were familiar with the basic design.
 And since they knew our approach, we might also get a jump on commissioning.
 As the newbie, keen to prove myself (or perhaps a bit naïve), I decided to pipe up.

 ‘They messed up the last one,’ the director said, ‘and their price is way lower than the others.’
 He adjourned the meeting with instructions to assess the other two options.
 Clearly, he’d lost confidence in the contractor.

-The opposite of a sunk cost
+What’s the opposite of a sunk cost?

 My employer had endured some pain last time.
 Could we realize a gain moving forward?
 After some digging by my team, we discovered the contractor’s previous problems weren’t entirely their own making.
 If we fixed our side, I felt they could do it for their stated price.

 In round two I suggested changes to our organization and to how we oversaw the contractor and managed information and communication.
 This would add $3m in costs relative to the previous build.
 But the direct saving was $16m, plus the added value of reducing the complexity of commissioning and derisking the overall project by having the modules ready to install on time.
 This was back when $1 million was Dr Evil money.